 Records management, on the other hand, is the systematic management of records and information through their lifecycle.
 It includes the analysis, design, implementation and management of manual and automated systems.
 Records management is based on software application, securing records and data and executing policies and retention.
 The duties of records management departments often differ among companies, since each department will manage its responsibilities in terms of its company's overarching strategies.

-Based on these definitions, information governance refers to the strategic element of designing and organizing information management - it is a broad term that applies to the entire organization.
+Based on these definitions, information governance refers to the strategic element of designing and organising information management - it is a broad term that applies to the entire organisation.
 Records management represents the actual implementation of information management plans and the manual and automated systems that manage records.

 For information governance to be effective, the company as a whole must support it.
 It is not just a simple policy or group of guidelines.
-It is a wide-ranging approach built to support the organization's objectives and compliance standards, and it affects the entire chain within the organization.
+It is a wide-ranging approach built to support the organisation's objectives and compliance standards, and it affects the entire chain within the organisation.